- A01 ~ The Rebirth of the Phoenix

 I pay and fix both holsters on my belt, now I look like Jim…

 “Perfect.
 Your new stungun is already registered under your name.
 Oh, yes… I took the liberty to register your revolver too.”

 “I saw that it wasn’t registered.
 Even if it is a museum-piece, it has to be registered.”

 “You’re welcome, Kira.
 It has been a pleasure to try it out.”

 We say our goodbyes and leave the shop.

 Jim hurries back through the human mass—err… alien mass?
 Or what should I call it?

-Back at the Stampede, Jim grimaces, “Heh… Jus’ in time… We barely made it back in time.
-Two hours fly by when ya play with stuff ya like,” he laughs.
+“Heh… Jus’ in time… We barely made it back in time.
+Two hours fly by when ya play with stuff ya love,” he laughs.

 “Yeah,” I laugh too.

 Road… Where?
 The only thing resembling roads I’ve seen so far are the so-called space-highways inside the Gates… Well, I suppose it’s a figure of speech still in use…